 Pretty easy isn’t it?
 There’s a whole lot of them to be sure.

 Now, let’s think of some that are exactly the opposite.
-What DOES have strong scientific rationale and clinical evidence?
+What DOES have a strong scientific rationale and clinical evidence?

 Hopefully, the first one you think of is exercise and strength training.
 There’s pretty solid evidence from a scientific standpoint as well as clinical research to support strength training.